oskardotglobal/aquatimer/README.md

 ## # Compile

-You should now be able to run `npm run build` without errors.
+To see your changes, you should run `npm run build`  for any frontend changes (in `resources` folder).

-If you run `php artisan serve` you should be able to see your svelte component render `http://127.0.0.1:8000/`
+Hot reload changes are made for any backend (Laravel) changes if you run `php artisan serve` you should be able to see your svelte component render `http://127.0.0.1:8000/`